-1. If either of the Contracting Parties considers it desirable to modify any provision of this Agreement, it may at any time request consultations with the other Contracting Party.
-Such consultations (which may be prepared by discussions between the aeronautical authorities) shall begin within a period of sixty (60) days from the date of the request unless both Contracting Parties agree to an extension of this period.

-2. Modifications so agreed upon shall be approved by each Contracting Party and shall enter into force on the first day of the second month, following the month on which the two Contracting Parties have notified each other by an exchange of diplomatic notes that the requirements for its entry into force under their respective legal procedures have been fulfilled.

-3. Modification to the Annex of this Agreement may be agreed directly between the aeronautical authorities of the Contracting Parties and enter into force when confirmed by an exchange of diplomatic notes.
+- 1. If either of the Contracting Parties considers it desirable to modify any provision of this Agreement, it may at any time request consultations with the other Contracting Party.
+Such consultations (which may be prepared by discussions between the aeronautical authorities) shall begin within a period of sixty (60) days from the date of the request, unless both Contracting Parties agree to an extension of this period. - 2.
+Modifications so agreed upon shall be approved by each Contracting Party and shall enter into force on the first day of the second month, following the month in which the two Contracting Parties have notified each other by an exchange of diplomatic notes that the requirements for its entry into force under their respective legal procedures have been fulfilled. - 3.
+Notwithstanding paragraph 2, modifications to Sections I and III of the Annex of this Agreement may be agreed between the aeronautical authorities of the Contracting Parties through diplomatic notes.